How To Cook A Thick Steak

 There are a few ways to cook a three-inch steak.
 You can pan-fry it, grill it, or bake it.

-See also How Long To Cook Potatoes On Grill
+See also Cook Turkey On Gas Grill

 For pan-frying, heat a tablespoon of oil in a large skillet over medium-high heat.
 Add the steak and cook for 3-4 minutes per side, or until browned and cooked through.